navkar/Predictions/README.md

 * Open borders around Euro is very much possible

 #### :india: INDIA
-* Boundary changes in India (Nepal/Bangladesh/POK part of Indias territory)
+* Boundary changes in India (Nepal/Bangladesh/POK part of India's territory)
   - Boundaries drawn during partition will be erased.
 * Elimination of caste system in India